Dundee Canal: Founding and 19th century operations

 The Dundee Manufacturing Company (DMC), incorporated 1832, built the Dundee Dam across the Passaic River c.
 1833, replacing an earlier wing dam it had built c.
 1830.
 The dam was designed to supply water power to clothing mills in the area.
 The company also built a 12 ft deep, 0.5 mi long canal c.
 1833, adjacent to the site of the later Dundee Canal.
 It operated the short canal for a few years.

 In 1857 the New Jersey Legislature authorized the company to raise the water level of the dam, and this action flooded adjacent areas and created Dundee Lake.
 The flooding of various properties led to calls by area manufacturers and other community members to make the canal into a navigable waterway.
 This would have been an unusual combination of uses for a single canal.

 The DMC, which had reorganized in 1850, built the Dundee Canal between 1858 and 1861.
 This canal was not financially successful for navigation, and the company went into receivership in 1864.
 It reorganized as the Dundee Water Power and Land Company (DWPLC) in 1872, and the company's new emphasis on supplying water and selling land was more lucrative.

 The Dundee Canal's reliable water supply (both for power and manufacturing processes), and the availability of railroad service in the area (from branch lines that became part of the Erie Railroad) attracted manufacturing businesses to Passaic for the next several decades.
 The population in Passaic doubled between 1860 and 1880 (to 6,500).
 Several large textile mills were founded, including the Botany Worsted Mills, established in 1889.
 By 1900 the city population was 25,000.

 With increased urban development in the late 19th century, the canal water became dirtier and therefore less usable by the adjoining textile mills, but the water source was still useful for other industries, such as rubber and paper manufacturing, as well as for fire protection.

 20th century

 Industrial use of the canal declined significantly during the Great Depression, and woolen manufacturing also declined.
 The canal continued to accumulate a large quantity of trash, and in the late 1930s the City of Passaic leased a portion of the canal, installed a culvert and paved it over, for parking lots and other public uses.
 After World War II ownership of the canal changed several times.
 A group of investors bought the DWPLC in 1946, and the company was sold to the Hackensack Water Company in 1974.
-Much of the remainder of the cancel was destroyed starting in 1997.
-The moribund waterway was used to extend the New Jersey Route 21 freeway and replace the old surface route over city streets.
+Much of the remainder of the canal was destroyed starting in 1997, as the moribund waterway was used to extend the New Jersey Route 21 freeway and replace the old surface route over city streets.
 The canal bed was filled and used as a foundation for the highway from approximately its headwaters to Dayton Avenue.